Dandruff · Prescription Treatment · Ketoconazole

 Nizoral: The Gold Standard Treatment for Persistent Dandruff

-Nizoral Anti-Dandruff Shampoo (ketoconazole 2%) is one of the most studied and dermatologist-recommended dandruff treatments available.
+Our Nizoral 2% ketoconazole shampoo guide covers everything you need to know about the strongest antifungal dandruff shampoo available in the UK.
 By directly targeting and eliminating Malassezia, it provides both rapid symptom relief and meaningful long-term prevention of recurrence.

 - Clinically proven to significantly reduce flaking, itching, and scalp redness